eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

 The elements of the list should be separated by semicolons and match the :ref:`statistics topic name aliases<statistics_topic_names>`.

-For example, to enable the statistics DataWriters that measures the latency, the environment variable should be set as
+For example, to enable the statistics DataWriters that report the latency measurements, the environment variable should be set as follows:
-follows:

     +----------------------------------------------------------------------------+
     | **Linux**                                                                  |